squidfunk/mkdocs-material/docs/plugins/meta.md

 <!-- md:flag plugin [meta] (built-in) -->

-As with all [built-in plugins], getting started with the meta plugin is straight-forward.
+As with all [built-in plugins], getting started with the meta plugin is straightforward.
 Just add the following lines to `mkdocs.yml`, and start applying metadata for multiple pages at once:

 ``` yaml